buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ```

 You may actually want to build your image with multiple cache-from values, for instance, with the cached images of multiple stages in a multi-stage build.
-By adding a grouping tag to the end of a cache-from list item, this plugin can differentiate between groups within which only the first successfully downloaded image should be used.
+Adding a grouping tag to the end of a cache-from list item allows this plugin to differentiate between groups within which only the first successfully downloaded image should be used.
 This way, not all of the images need to be downloaded and used as cache, and also not just the first.

 ```yaml